 The light was turned on for Aaron when he was invited to Calvary Chapel Boise’s college group.
-The pastor was teaching through the book of John and it was very simple, strait to the point teaching.
+The pastor was teaching through the book of John and it was simple, strait to the point teaching.
 The word of God being taught like that was something Aaron had never experienced before.
 It was fulfilling and enriching.

 In the year 2000 Aaron gave his life to the Lord.